mindspore-ai/vllm-mindspore/README_en.md

 ---

-# Overview
+## Overview

-vLLM MindSpore (`vllm-mindspore`) is a plugin brewed by the [MindSpore community](https://www.mindspore.cn/en), which aims to integrate MindSpore LLM inference capabilities into [vLLM](https://github.com/vllm-project/vllm).
-With vLLM MindSpore, technical strengths of Mindspore and vLLM will be organically combined to provide a full-stack open-source, high-performance, easy-to-use LLM inference solution.
+vLLM-MindSpore Plugin (`vllm-mindspore`) is a plugin brewed by the [MindSpore community](https://www.mindspore.cn/en), which aims to integrate MindSpore LLM inference capabilities into [vLLM](https://github.com/vllm-project/vllm).
+With vLLM-MindSpore Plugin, technical strengths of Mindspore and vLLM will be organically combined to provide a full-stack open-source, high-performance, easy-to-use LLM inference solution.

-vLLM MindSpore plugin aims to integrate Mindspore large models into vLLM and to enable deploying MindSpore-based LLM inference services.
+vLLM-MindSpore Plugin aims to integrate Mindspore large models into vLLM and to enable deploying MindSpore-based LLM inference services.
 It follows the following design principles:

 - Interface compatibility: support the native APIs and service deployment interfaces of vLLM to avoid adding new configuration files or interfaces, reducing user learning costs and ensuring ease of use.
 - Minimal invasive modifications: minimize invasive modifications to the vLLM code to ensure system maintainability and evolvability.
 - Component decoupling: minimize and standardize the coupling between MindSpore large model components and vLLM service components to facilitate the integration of various MindSpore large model suites.

-On the basis of the above design principles, vLLM MindSpore adopts the system architecture shown in the figure below, and implements the docking between vLLM and Mindspore in categories of components:
+On the basis of the above design principles, vLLM-MindSpore Plugin adopts the system architecture shown in the figure below, and implements the docking between vLLM and Mindspore in categories of components:

-- Service components: vLLM MindSpore maps PyTorch API calls in service components including LLMEngine and Scheduler to MindSpore capabilities, inheriting support for service functions like Continuous Batching and PagedAttention.
+- Service components: vLLM-MindSpore Plugin maps PyTorch API calls in service components including LLMEngine and Scheduler to MindSpore capabilities, inheriting support for service functions like Continuous Batching and PagedAttention.
-- Model components: vLLM MindSpore registers or replaces model components including models, network layers, and custom operators, and integrates MindSpore Transformers, MindSpore One, and other MindSpore large model suites, as well as custom large models, into vLLM.
+- Model components: vLLM-MindSpore Plugin registers or replaces model components including models, network layers, and custom operators, and integrates MindSpore Transformers, MindSpore One, and other MindSpore large model suites, as well as custom large models, into vLLM.

 <div align="center">
   <img src="docs/arch.png" alt="Description" width="800" />
 </div>

-vLLM MindSpore uses the plugin mechanism recommended by the vLLM community to realize capability registration.
+vLLM-MindSpore Plugin uses the plugin mechanism recommended by the vLLM community to realize capability registration.
 In the future, we expect to follow principles described in [[RPC] Multi-framework support for vllm](https://gitee.com/mindspore/vllm-mindspore/issues/IBTNRG).

-# Prerequisites
+## Prerequisites

 - Hardware：Atlas 800I A2 Inference series, or Atlas 800T A2 Training series, with necessary drivers installed and access to the Internet.
 - Operating System: openEuler or Ubuntu Linux.